venugpl1994/ADF-screenshot/README.md

 5)ADLS_CSV connected with AzuredataLakestorage1 Linkedservice where parameter is folderpath and give filepath- @dataset().folderpath()
 6)Create AzureDataLakestorage1 Linkedservice which is connected with storage100mission ADLS

-TO create any ADF general pipeline the general method is :
+To create any ADF general pipeline the general method is :

 Azure SQL DB->>>>>missionsqldb Linkedservice->>>>>SQL_GENERIC_DS->>>>>>>Copy Activity->>>>>>>>ADLS_CSV_DS->>>>>>>AzureDataLakestorage1 Linkedservice->>>Storage account